stevelorenz/build-vnf/README.md

 Such VNFs can be latter e.g. integrated into NFV platforms or frameworks.

+Check out the [draft of our paper](./paper/paper_draft.pdf) to get more detailed information.

 ## Catalog ##

 Since this repo is research oriented, many PoCs or prototypes are also included.
 These sub-items are classified